 The sense of camaraderie among the residents and between the residents and the faculty is often cited by residents when asked about the program.
 We attract a diverse group of residents from many medical schools, but the environment is one that facilitates the development of friendships among the residents.
 Our program respects the individual autonomy and unique educational backgrounds and needs of each resident and facilitates his or her professional development.

 A broad range of hospital and outpatient clinical teaching is conducted at four affiliated hospitals: Johnson City Medical Center, Quillen Veterans Affairs Medical Center, Holston Valley Hospital and Medical Center, and Bristol Regional Medical Center.
 A large and varied patient population provides residents and fellows with stimulating and often unique training opportunities.
 Our residency training program is complemented by superior sub-specialty fellowship training in Cardiovascular Disease, Gastroenterology, Infectious Diseases, Medical Oncology, and Pulmonary/Critical Care.

 Our program’s primary goals are to train internal medicine residents who will be clinicians with a breadth and depth of knowledge that facilitates the practice of internal medicine and to instill habits of professionalism, leadership, critical thinking, and life-long learning.
 We strive to provide diverse inpatient and outpatient experiences under the supervision of dedicated and highly-skilled clinician educators who are deeply committed to teaching.
-Our 96% pass rate for our residents on the American Board of Internal Medicine exam reflects our success in meeting our goals.

 Again, I welcome your interest in our program and encourage you to consider East Tennessee State University, James H. Quillen College of Medicine during your search for postgraduate education in Internal Medicine.